alphagov/accessibility-issues/source/issue/poor-temporary-colour-contrast/index.html.md

   aslint: notfound
 ---

-The colour contrast of a link is not enough when focussed.
+The colour contrast of a link is below 4.5 when focussed.
 Its contrast ratio is 4.07, so below the minimum requirement of 4.5.

 ## Why it's a problem